malintha/rosns3/readme.md

 ### Clone ROSNS3

-Clone ROSNS3 to your `catkin_ws/src`.
+Clone ROSNS3 to your `catkin_ws/src` using the command below.

-`git clone --recursive git@github.com:malintha/rosns3.git`
+ - `git clone --recursive git@github.com:malintha/rosns3.git`

 ROSNS3 relies on both the client and server modules.
 To avoid having to install bulky NS-3 software, we have provided a dockerized version of the ROSNS3 server.
 Unless you need to change the server code, there is no need to explicitly build it.
 - Download the docker image by running `docker pull malinthaf/rosns3-server:latest`.

-To change the propagation loss model parameters for wireless communiation inside the `run_server.sh` script.
-To stop the server run `stop_server.sh` script.
-This will kill the ROSNS3 server, stop the container, and remove the it from memory.
+You can change the propagation loss model parameters for wireless communiation inside the `run_server.sh` script.
+These changes will subsequently applied to the server running inside the docker container.

 ### Build ROSNS3 Client